nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

          #XTCPCLI: 1,0
          OK

    #.
-Send plain text data to the TLS server and retrieve the returned data.
+Send plain text data to the TLS server and receive the returned data.

       .. parsed-literal::
          :class: highlight